HumanSignal/label-studio/docs/source/guide/storage.md

 2. For a specific project, open **Settings > Cloud Storage**.
 3. Click **Add Source Storage**.
 4. In the dialog box that appears, select **Local Files** as the storage type.
 5. Specify **Local path** directory with your files.
-> Note: Local path must include LOCAL_FILES_DOCUMENT_ROOT in the beginning, e.g.: if `LOCAL_FILES_DOCUMENT_ROOT=/home/user`, then Local path will be `/home/user/dataset1`
+The local path must include the LOCAL_FILES_DOCUMENT_ROOT in the beginning.
+For example, if `LOCAL_FILES_DOCUMENT_ROOT=/home/user`, then your local path must be `/home/user/dataset1`.
 6. Toggle **Treat every bucket object as a source file**.
-   * Enable this option, if you want to create Label Studio tasks from media files  automatically, It fits for the labeling configuration with one source tag.
+   - Enable this option if you want to create Label Studio tasks from media files automatically.
+Use this option for labeling configurations with one source tag.
-   * Disable this option, if you want to import tasks in Label Studio JSON format directly from your storage.
-It fits for the complex labeling configuration with HyperText or more than one source tag.
+   - Disable this option if you want to import tasks in Label Studio JSON format directly from your storage.
+Use this option for complex labeling configurations with HyperText or multiple source tags.
 7. (Optional) Adjust the remaining parameters.
 See [Optional parameters](#Optional-parameters-3) on this page for more details.
 8. Click **Save**.
 9. Repeat these steps for **Add Target Storage** to use a local file directory for exporting.